scyto/hdsentinel/README.md

           docker run -name=<yourname> --privileged -v <yoursharedvolume>:/etc/hdsentinel scyto/hdsentinel

-Make sure the <yyoursharedvolume> is accesible to the windows machine / user you are running the hdsentinel app on.
+Make sure the <\yoursharedvolume\> is accesible to the windows machine / user you are running the hdsentinel app on.

 ## ToDo

 1. allow passing of variables to the crond logging level
 2. allow passing of variables to the hdsentinel command line
 3. figure out how to support arm (the base image used only support amd64 due to lack of glibc on mainline alpine)